brianle125/sfu-upass/README.md

 # sfu-upass
 Inspired by: https://github.com/Armour/upass-sfu

-A script for an SFU student to automatically renew their monthly Translink U-Pass, updated to SFU's current MFA login requirements and written with the Selenium framework.
+A utility script for an SFU student to automatically renew their monthly TransLink U-Pass, updated to accommodate SFU's MFA requirements.
+Written with the Selenium framework, which makes this slower than the original script that uses the requests API.

 ## Instructions
+Note: This will require the user to have their MFA code ready for manual input.
-### 1. Update the config.json file with your SFU username and password
+### 1. Update the config.json file with your SFU username and password.
 ```json
 {
   "username": "username",